 All of WFRC's committee meetings are open to the public and are held at locations that are ADA accessible.
 The times, dates, and locations of WFRC's committee meetings will be displayed on WFRC's website.
-The agendas for the Council, RGC, and Trans Com meetings will include an item for public comment regarding matters related to WFRC.
+The agendas for WFRC committee meetings will include an item for public comment regarding matters related to WFRC.